Skip to main content

 Return detected alphabets

-alphabets_allowed object (optional)
+alphabets_allowed AlphabetsAllowed (optional)

-See AlphabetsAllowed section, use this to specify which alphabets you don't want in the output
+Specify which alphabets you don't want in the output

-region object (optional)
+region Region (optional)

-Specify the image area with the pixel coordinates top_left_x, top_left_y, width, and height.
+Specify the image area with pixel coordinates.
 All four properties are required if region is provided.
 Empty object {} is valid (treated as no region)

 enable_blue_hsv_filter bool (optional), default value is false